 And when she’s in the role, the mechanical engineering student at Michigan State University (MSU) will need to excel at math and science — and communication skills too.

-That’s why Bowman, a rising senior, appreciates the writing techniques she gained in spring 2020 through Emerge with Rubin, our signature online program for student professional development.
+That’s why Bowman, a rising senior, appreciates the writing techniques she gained in spring 2020 through Emerge, our signature online program for student professional development.
 Under the direction of Dr. Geoff Recktenwald in ME (mechanical engineering) 222, Bowman and 200+ other Spartans learned effective email etiquette for internal and external communications.

 “It’s not too often we learn communication skills in our engineering courses,” said Bowman.
 “Whether you’re a member of the team or a manager, you need to learn how to communicate effectively and professionally.”